 The DATEVALUE function accepts a date value in any valid format and returns it as a serial number.
 Spreadsheets store dates and times as serial numbers in Google Sheets, so they work in formulas (you can add March plus June).

 You can use the DATEVALUE function to prepare dates to be sorted, filtered, or used in formulas.

-The input for this function needs to be either surrounded by quotes or a cell reference.
+The input for this function must be surrounded by quotes or be a cell reference.

 The DATEVALUE function returns a serial number from any valid date.